systemd/systemd/docs/CONTAINER_INTERFACE.md

    issuing `journalctl -m`.
 The container machine ID can be determined from `/etc/machine-id` in the container.

-3. If the container manager wants to cleanly shutdown the container, it might be a good idea to send `SIGRTMIN+3` to its init process. systemd will then do a clean shutdown.
+3. If the container manager wants to cleanly shut down the container, it might be a good idea to send `SIGRTMIN+3` to its init process. systemd will then do a clean shutdown.
 Note however, that since only systemd understands `SIGRTMIN+3` like this, this might confuse other init systems.
+A container manager may implement the `$NOTIFY_SOCKET` protocol mentioned below in which case it will receive a notification message `X_SYSTEMD_SIGNALS_LEVEL=2` that indicates if and when these additional signal handlers are installed.
+If these signals are sent to the container's PID 1 before this notification message is sent they might not be handled correctly yet.

 4. To support [Socket Activated Containers](https://0pointer.de/blog/projects/socket-activated-containers.html)